Ashiq Hussain Faktoo: Investigation and Prosecution

 The state government roped in Central Bureau of Investigation (CBI) to investigate the murder; the agency assigned blame on a militant group called "Jamait-ul-Mujahidin" comprising twelve Kashmiri Muslims including Faktoo.
 He was arrested along with Andrabi, at the Srinagar Airport, upon returning from Delhi.
 By the time, the investigation concluded, four of the accused had died and five had absconded, leaving only three — Faktoo himself, Mohammad Shafi Khan, and Ghulam Qadir Bhat — for the trial under Terrorist and Disruptive Activities (Prevention) Act (TADA) before a special court in Jammu.
 Confessions had been obtained from all of them.
 Faktoo secured bail from the Jammu and Kashmir High Court in 1999; however, he was arrested in Delhi, upon arrival from London, on charges of carrying RDX and incarcerated.

 In July 2001, the TADA Court acquitted Faktoo and others in light of procedural deficiencies in obtaining confessional statements and the absence of any other corroborative evidence.
-CBI appealed the judgement before the Supreme Court of India; in January 2003, a bench of S. N. Variava and B. N. Agrawal rejected the lower court's doubts about the voluntary nature of confessional statements, and sentenced all to life-imprisonment.
+CBI appealed the judgement before the Supreme Court of India; in January 2003, a bench of S. N. Variava and B. N. Agrawal disagreed with the court's characterization of the confession and sentenced all to life-imprisonment.
 Faktoo and Khan filed a review petition but the Court rejected re-adjudication, in September of the same year, after a closed-court hearing.
 A writ-cum-review petition was filed by Faktoo and Khan in August 2016; however, the Court declined to entertain the petition on procedural grounds.

 Duration of life-imprisonment

 In 2007, Faktoo filed a petition before the High Court for premature release since he had already spent fourteen years in jail; accordingly, a Review Board was set up, who recommended his release.
-The Government disagreed with the recommendation premising upon but Justice Mansoor Ahmad Mir rejected the explanation, ordering the Government to reassess Faktoo's release within three months; on appeal, a division bench overturned the judgement and held that TADA convicts can only be considered for release upon twenty years of imprisonment.
+The Government disagreed with the recommendation premising upon the gravity of the case but Justice Mansoor Ahmad Mir rejected the explanation, ordering the Government to reassess Faktoo's release within three months; on appeal, a division bench overturned the judgement and held that TADA convicts can only be considered for release upon twenty years of imprisonment.
 In 2012, having spent twenty years in prison, Faktoo filed a fresh appeal before the Kashmir High Court for premature release; Justice Mir did not find Faktoo's case fit to grant remission.
-In interviews, Faktoo claims to have declined multiple release-offers from the Government of India that were conditional to his renouncement of the separatist cause and contesting of local polls.
+In media interviews, Faktoo claims to have declined multiple release-offers from the Government of India that were conditional on his renouncement of the separatist cause and contesting in local polls.